Your money-making expert. Financial journalist, TV and radio personality.

 While the initial cost of buying a caravan may seem rather steep (usually between £6,000 and £14,000), it has the potential to save you up to £80k in the long run, according to Yours Magazine.

 For this return on investment to happen, you would – of course – need to make use of your caravan on a regular basis.
-Instead of heading away on package vacations with your family (which could easily cost up to £1,000 per person), you would consistently pack your caravan and hit the road.
+Instead of heading away on package holidays with your family (which could easily cost up to £1,000 per person), you would instead pack your caravan and hit the road.

 Static caravans start at different prices, depending on their age, model and location.
 At Haven Holidays you can buy a used static caravan for around £13,495.
-Or you can pay over £100,000 for luxury models.
+You can pay over £100,000 for luxury models.
+Some of the luxury models are more spacious, with dining space, a master bedroom and even log fires.
 Their deposits are £3,000 or 20% (whichever is greater).
-And you’ll need to factor in your site fees too.
+You’ll also need to factor in your site fees.
+Site fees also depend on location.

-So, when you rent it out, be sure that the price covers all your own costs and that you make a little something out of it too.
+So, when you rent it out, be sure that the price covers all your own costs and that you make a little profit out of it too.

-Up until recently, the rental of static caravans was far more common than doing the same with mobile ones.
-However, with the rise of the sharing economy, people have realised that the caravan sitting pretty in the garage for most of the year, could actually make them some money while being towed by someone else.
+Up until recently, the rental of static caravans was far more common than mobile ones.
+However, with the rise of the sharing economy, people have realised that the caravan sitting pretty in the garage could actually make them some good money.

 If this sounds like a bit of a mission, there’s a pretty great solution: Yescapa.